amowry/warbl/README.md

 ### How to use WARBL with the Arduino IDE:

 * Install the latest version of the Arduino IDE.
 [You can download the latest version of the Arduino IDE here](https://www.arduino.cc/en/Main/Software)

-*	Next download the folder containing the latest WARBL code in Arduino format, and put in your Arduino “sketch” folder, which on a PC is Documents/Arduino by default.
+* Next you can copy the 'warble_firmware' folder to put in your Arduino “sketch” folder, which on a PC is Documents/Arduino by default.